LeighHenderson/sci-portfolio/README.md

 # Science Writing Portfolio

 Hi!
 I'm Leigh.
-[This] (https://leighhenderson.github.io/sci-portfolio/) is my science writing portfolio.
 It's nice to meet you.
+[This](https://leighhenderson.github.io/sci-portfolio/) is my science writing portfolio.

-In addition to doing the writing for the portfolio pieces, I also developed this portfolio website.
-It includes a home page and a few pages for my shorter portfolio pieces that are not published elsewhere.

-I used a bootstrap theme ([Agency](https://startbootstrap.com/template-overviews/agency/)) as a starting point for the website.
+In addition to writing for the portfolio pieces, I also developed the portfolio website.
+I used a bootstrap theme ([Agency](https://startbootstrap.com/template-overviews/agency/)) as a starting point for development.
 The site is hosted on Github for free.

-So, in addition to copy writing, grant writing, and paper editing services, I also provide website design services.
+In addition to copy writing, grant writing, and paper editing services, I also provide website design services.

 Let's work together.